smithc36-tcd/hpc-group/assignment_two/report.md

 **How do you set the schedule in the STREAM code?
 What is the fastest schedule, and why do you think it is so?**

-If using static schedule, we don't need to modify the STREAM code.
+If using static schedule, we don't need to modify the STREAM code., since the defualt schedule is static in openMP.

 If using dynamic schedule, we set the code like
 ```c